lloydchang/politok/README.md

-# politok
+# poliTok

 An interactive ballot simulation exploring how policy decisions impact equity and oligarchy in society.
-Vote on four key politok propositions and see the societal outcomes.
+Vote on four key poliTok propositions and see the societal outcomes.

 ## Features